Approach

 Three Types of AI Consulting Firms

-Most PE firms evaluate three options.
-Each has genuine trade-offs.
-Here's how they compare across the dimensions that matter.
+Most PE firms weigh three options.
+Each has real trade-offs.
+Here's how they compare on what actually matters.

 Questions to Ask Any AI Consultant

-Before you sign a statement of work, ask these questions.
+Before you sign an SOW, ask these.
 The answers will tell you more than any pitch deck.

 "Walk me through the last PE deal screening system you built."

 This separates firms with real PE experience from those pitching generic document processing.
-Listen for specifics: what data sources, what extraction accuracy, how they handled non-standard CIM formats, how long it took to deploy.
+Listen for specifics: data sources, extraction accuracy, how they handled odd CIM formats, how long it took to deploy.

 "Where does our data go after your system processes it?"

-The right answer is: nowhere.
-It should be processed and discarded, or stored exclusively in your infrastructure.
+The right answer: nowhere.
+It should be processed and discarded, or kept only inside your infrastructure.
 If they hesitate, or mention "anonymized" data going to model training, that's a disqualifier for most PE firms.

 "What happens when a senior partner doesn't trust the AI output?"

-Technology adoption in PE is a behavioral challenge.
-If the consultant's answer is "we'll train them," they don't understand the problem.
-Look for answers about building trust through parallel testing, transparent sourcing, and gradual integration into existing workflows.
+Adoption in PE is a behavioral problem.
+If the answer is "we'll train them," they don't get it.
+Look for answers about building trust: parallel testing, transparent sourcing, gradual integration into existing workflows.

-"Show me your pricing structure for the full engagement."
+"Show me your pricing for the full engagement."

 "Who will be doing the actual work?"

-At larger firms, the people in the pitch meeting aren't always the people building your system.
+At bigger firms, the people in the pitch aren't the people building your system.
 Ask to meet the delivery team.
 Ask about their backgrounds.
-You want ML engineers who've worked with financial data, not generalists rotating between healthcare and retail projects.
+You want ML engineers who've worked with financial data, not generalists rotating between healthcare and retail.

 "What do we own when the engagement ends?"

-You should own the code, the models, the prompts, and the documentation.
-Some firms retain IP or lock you into proprietary platforms that make switching expensive.
+You should own the code, the models, the prompts, and the docs.
+Some firms keep the IP or lock you into their platform so switching gets expensive.
 Get this in writing before you start.

-"The most common mistake I see PE firms make when selecting an AI partner is evaluating technical capability in isolation.
-They pick the firm with the most impressive demo.
+"The most common mistake I see PE firms make when picking an AI partner is judging technical capability in isolation.
+They go with the best demo.
 But demos are controlled environments.
-What matters is whether the consultant understands your IC's decision-making process, your analysts' daily workflows, and the specific security constraints of handling deal flow data.
+What matters is whether the consultant understands your IC's decision process, your analysts' daily workflows, and the security constraints of handling deal flow data.
 The technology is the easy part.
-Fitting it into how your firm actually operates is where most engagements fail."
+Fitting it into how your firm actually runs is where most engagements fail."

 Dr. Leigh Coney, Founder of WorkWise Solutions

-"Being AI-first requires cultural transformation, not just technology deployment.
-Organizations that treat AI as a tool to install rather than a capability to build will consistently underperform those that invest in changing how their teams think and work."
+"Being AI-first takes cultural change, not just deployment.
+Firms that treat AI as a tool to install rather than a capability to build will keep losing to those who invest in changing how their teams think and work."

 Cassie Kozyrkov, former Chief Decision Scientist at Google